 Introduction

 When studying investors’ trading activities and return responses around corporate news events, it is critical that researchers assess investors’ information with precision.
-In this paper, we re-examine shorting activity and return responses around securities class-action lawsuit filings with new shorting data over the lengthy August 2009 to June 2019period.
+In this paper, we re-examine shorting activity and return responses around securities class-action lawsuit filings with new shorting data over the period between August 2009 to June 2019.
 Our additional innovation is to document that public news releases about the law-firm investigation precede the securities class-action lawsuit filings in a majority of the lawsuits, importantly impacting prior conclusions about anticipatory shorting.
 Our findings highlight how a refined measurement of investors’ information set can lead to different conclusions with regard to both investor behavior and market informational efficiency.

 The economics of securities class-action (SCA) lawsuits seems clear: they are known to have a potentially significant negative impact on defendant firms’ value.
 According to Zingales (2006), the total value of securities class action lawsuit settlements increased from $150 million in 1997 to $9.7 billion in 2005.
 Historically, the largest settlements include: Enron ($7.2 billion), Worldcom ($7.2 billion), and Tyco International ($3.2 billion).
 We emphasize that the settlement amount likely understates the real costs to defendant firms.
 For example, Gande and Lewis (2009) report that in their sample from 1996 to 2003, during the three-day event window around the lawsuit filing date, the average loss in shareholder wealth is $355.65 million.
 There is also interesting evidence that suggests the mere threat from securities litigation can significantly impact firms’ liquidity, investment and financing decisions, as well as their innovative capability (see, e.g., Arena and Julio (2015); Lowry and Shu (2002) , and Lin, Liu, and Manso (2020)).
 Given the potentially damaging impact from litigation threats, many studies have proposed models to help predict litigation risks.2